-Accommodation is also fantastic; you can choose to stay in Uludag itself or stay in Bursa and use the regular transportation that heads to and from the mountains every day.
+Accommodation is also fantastic; you can choose to stay in Uludag itself or stay in Bursa and use the regular transportation that heads to and from the mountains daily.

 History In Canakkale

-Everyone knows the story of Troy, but did you know that it’s actually located in modern day Turkey and not Greece?
-Of course, at the time the area did belong to Greece but everything changed not long afterwards.
+Everyone knows the story of Troy, but did you know that it’s located in modern-day Turkey and not Greece?
+Of course, the area belonged to Greece at the time, but everything changed not long afterward.

 Amazing Sunsets In Pamukkale

-During the summer it’s not particularly easy to visit Pamukkale without feeling stressed.
-Sure, it’s a must visit, but it’s extremely busy.
-You’ll have a far calmer and more enjoyable experience if you visit during the winter and the sunsets?
+During the summer, visiting Pamukkale without feeling stressed is not particularly easy.
+Sure, it’s a must-visit, but it’s bustling.
 Divine!
+You’ll have a far calmer and more enjoyable experience if you visit during the winter and the sunsets.

 A Step Back In Time At Ephesus